dojo/framework/docs/en/creating-widgets/supplemental.md

 Widgets are typically housed within their own self-named TypeScript modules, with the widget definition as the default export from each module.

 The simplest way of representing widgets is based on plain functions, starting from a render function factory definition.
 Dojo provides a `create()` primitive in the `@dojo/framework/core/vdom` module that allows authors to define their widget render function factories.
+Named render functions are preferred as they can help with debugging, but this is not a requirement; widgets can also by identified via an exported variable holding their factory definition.

-Dojo also supports class-based widgets for applications that prefer the structure of classes over functions.
+Dojo optionally supports class-based widgets for applications that prefer the structure of classes over functions.
 Such widgets inherit from `WidgetBase`, provided by the `@dojo/framework/core/WidgetBase` module, and are required to implement a `render()` method.

 The following example shows a trivial yet complete widget within a Dojo application: